rhaversen/GaslightFrontend/outline.md

   - Amount of standings over time:
     - A line for every standing
     - x-axis is time, y-axis is amount of standings
     - Lines will start at the time the standing appeared
     - User standings will be highlighted and connected with a line, which will end up crossing the other lines
+  - Raw score per standing over time:
+    - A line for every standing
+    - x-axis is time, y-axis is raw score
+    - Lines will start at the time the standing appeared
+    - User standings will be highlighted and connected with a line, which will end up crossing the other lines